Rosie the Riveter Guinness World Record

 Why is the Willow Run Bomber Plant So Important?

 The Willow Run Bomber Plant near Ypsilanti, Michigan was built in 1941, and produced over 8,600 B-24 Liberator bombers during WWII.
-It was 3 million square feet in size, had a mile-long assembly line, employed 42,000 workers, one third of whom were women — and they were paid the same as the men.
-It was the largest factory under one roof in the world.
+It was the largest factory under one roof in the world at 3 million square feet in size, with two half-mile-long assembly lines.
+Willow Run employed 42,000 workers, one third of them were women who were paid the same as the men.
 Willow Run was where Rose Will Monroe, the “original WWII Rosie the Riveter” of newsreel fame, worked.
 She was filmed by the government under the direction of actor and producer Walter Pidgeon, and her face and name were familiar to WWII movie-goers as a personification of the popular “Rosie the Riveter” wartime propaganda character.

 Rosie the Riveter, both then and now, represents ALL female wartime workers who stepped up to fill the many roles left behind by men who went to fight overseas.
 These women riveted, welded, kept the railroads running, conducted street cars, typed and filed, sewed parachutes, and even played pro baseball!

-2015 Participants CLICK HERE for Information on how to get Oct.
-24, 2015 Official Certificates and Photo!
+2015 Participants CLICK HERE for Information on how to get Official Certificates and Photo for the Oct.
+24, 2015 World Record!